AnnaLinton/annalinton.github.io/_pages/cv.md

 * Artificial Intelligence (Undergraduate)

 ## Service and leadership
+* 100 Black Women Professors NOW cohort:  Accepted onto the 100 Black Women Professors Now Academic Cohort (2023).
+A national 12-month accelerator and change programme for UK higher education institutions.
+I partook in career development activities such as mentorship, career coaching, networking, and workshops and developed an awareness and initiated a network to navigate a higher education career.
+Whilst on the programme, I was motivated to confidently pursue a research trajectory whilst contributing to the wider academic community.
 * Student Representative for CDT AI for Medical Diagnosis and Care renewal panel
 * ResCompLeedsCon committee member and organiser, University of Leeds (2022)
 * AI for Medical Diagnosis and Care Journal club coordinator, University of Leeds (2020 – 2022)
 * Student Representative for CDT in AI for Medical Diagnosis and Care, University of Leeds (2020-2021)
-* Public Engagement and Outreach (2020 - 2024), including Academic Mentor: The ‘ISLA’ gift – Provided academic mentoring to two first-year students in Biomedical Science and Computer Science over an academic year (2020 - 2021).
+* Public Engagement and Outreach [Activities]({{ site.baseurl }}{% link portfolio.html %}) (2020 - 2024)
+* Academic Mentor: The ‘ISLA’ gift – Provided academic mentoring to two first-year students in Biomedical Science and Computer Science over an academic year (2020 - 2021).

 ## Recognition
 * Listed on North Innovation Women List 2024.
 A supportive platform to recognise women in the North who are pushing the boundaries of innovation in their chosen fields. [link here](https://www.thenhsa.co.uk/2024/03/northinnovationwomen-2024-list-revealed/)